First and Last Things: Background

 First and Last Things was written at a time when Wells's "private life was to a considerable degree in turmoil."
-Amber Reeves, his lover, who inspired Ann Veronica and would in 1909 bear a daughter by Wells, was a brilliant student of philosophy at Cambridge University's Newnham College.
+Amber Reeves, his lover, who inspired Ann Veronica and would in 1909 bear a daughter by Wells, was a brilliant student of philosophy at the University of Cambridge's Newnham College.
 Indeed, some passages of First and Last Things contain criticisms of Wells's ideas by a "friend" who is doubtless Amber Reeves.

 The origins of the First and Last Things are to be found in a reading and discussion group of which Amber Reeves was a part.
 The group was "based originally on the Young Fabians and probably closely affiliated with the Oxford socialist movement."
 Wells was invited in the fall of 1907 to deliver three lectures to the group, and as he says in the volume's opening pages, "my notes soon outran the possibilities" and he "expanded these memoranda into a book."